QTraceHelp/Help/locations.md

 # Locations

-A Location represents information for a specific facility that has been registered in QTrace.
+A Location is a specific facility belonging to an organization that has been registered in QTrace.
+Although the Locations page is used to add and maintain Locations for your organization, Locations for Suppliers and Customers can also be added in their respective sections of the application.

-Location information for an Organization is generally added and maintained by an Administrator, and consists of the following key data points:
+Location information for all organization types are generally added and maintained by an Administrator, and consists of the following key data points:

 Location GLN (Global Location Number)
 Location Address (physical)